 Editor’s Note: The following interview was originally published alongside the premiere of Great Performances – Tony Bennett & Lady Gaga: Cheek To Cheek LIVE! in October 2014.

-On October 24, 2014, Tony Bennett and Lady Gaga will treat us to jazzy Great American Songbook interpretations in Cheek To Cheek: LIVE!, a concert recorded live for PBS.
+On January 5, 2018 Tony Bennett and Lady Gaga will treat us to jazzy Great American Songbook interpretations in an encore of Great Performances – Tony Bennett & Lady Gaga: Cheek To Cheek LIVE!, a concert recorded live for PBS.
 Lady Gaga emerges with a new look for nearly every number, making the evening a visual feast.
 From tiara to toe, her glamorous attire is styled by Brandon Maxwell, her stylist and fashion director.